 Over the next few years, those weeds, the seedlings of Lou’s words, remained, but did not take over.
 They continued to teach her, as she continued to search and reflect on how the pain could create strength.
 She realized a few more things about this experience that at first knocked her down pretty hard and created a whole lot of self-doubt.

 Rightly or wrongly, she assumed his words “shorter in person than in her photos” were code for every imaginable negative physical trait one could have.
 She thought this because, sadly, that is a pretty strong message in our society.
 She was also afraid that he thought she was misrepresenting herself in her work.
 And if he thought that, others might think the same.
 One-hundred million people could tell her all the nice things about her until they were blue in the face, and she would fail to believe them.
 But if one person were to say something negative she could easily take it, run with it, hailing it as fact and validation for all the reasons she has to hate on herself.
 But she was trying to work through this, finally seeing not only it’s ridiculous logic, but it’s wasted time and energy.
 Through her self-portraiture she was beginning to see sides of herself she had failed to see her whole life.
 She was perhaps beginning to see that maybe, just maybe, she could find some sort of self acceptance and not hate on herself so much because her stature made her such an outlier.
 She was certain she was not born to conform.
 That much was clear very early in her life.
 But she couldn’t always accept it in it’s entirety.
 This is the bridge that is her self-portraiture, and her art.
 It would mean different things at different times and shift with her- a customized and moveable bridge.
 And as long as she continued to give herself to it, it could be there to catch her if she got too close to the edge.
 And misrepresentation?
 To do this would fail HER most of all, and fail her something terrible.
 For her, this is about connection, acceptance, and love.
-All of which have to be “real to be real,” she says.
-She made these photographs and it was her actual body, her heart, and her soul represented in them.
+So misrepresentation is just an opinion in the first place.
+She just creates.
+Wherever the thought chips of others may fall, self-expression has no rules, no limits, no boundaries.
+She made these photographs and it was her body, her heart, and her soul represented in them.
 She does not know how to do it any other way.

 This story of self-doubt for her, and yet another incidence of her stature causing her grief, is not regrettable.
 Perhaps her customized and movable bridge is made up of self-doubt, reflection and searching.
 And as far as the weeds she has growing inside, well everyone has them.
 And now, she just calls them flowers.